 Hasan Shafiqullah is the Attorney-in-Charge of the Legal Aid Society’s Immigration Law Unit, one of the largest not-for-profit immigration practices in the country.
 Over the past two decades, he has represented clients in a range of civil legal services matters, and since 2008 has specialized in immigration law.
 He currently serves on the immigration committees of both the New York State and New York City Bar Associations and on Judge Robert Katzmann's Second Circuit Study Group on Immigrant Representation.
 He is a graduate of the University of California Hastings School of Law and of the University of Arizona, and holds a certificate in French to English legal translation from New York University.

-Jerri Shick is the Pro Bono Counsel at O’Melveny & Myers LLP, managing the Firm’s national and international pro bono program, with a special emphasis on the work of O’Melveny’s New York office.
+Jerri Shick is the Pro Bono Counsel at O’Melveny & Myers LLP, managing the Firm’s pro bono program.
 In this role, she maintains relationships with various public interest legal services organizations, assists attorneys in obtaining new pro bono matters, manages large-scale pro bono projects, and develops innovative pro bono skills training programs, among other responsibilities.

-Jerri is a member of the Federal Bar Council Public Service Committee and Program Committee, The New York City Bar Pro Bono and Legal Services Committee, the Association of Pro Bono Counsel, and the Advisory Committee of Bet Tzedek’s Holocaust Survivors’ Justice Network.
-In addition, Jerri serves on several internal firm committees.
+Jerri is on the board of the Association of Pro Bono Counsel (APBCo).
+She is also a member of the Federal Bar Council Public Service Committee and the Advisory Committee of Bet Tzedek’s Holocaust Survivors’ Justice Network.
+In addition, Jerri serves on several internal firm committees, including the Community Legal Services Committee, the Racial Justice Committee, and the Women’s Employee Network in New York.

 Jerri was honored by the New York Law Journal as a “Lawyer Who Leads By Example” for Pro Bono in 2014.
 She was also recognized as the 2010 Volunteer Attorney of the Year by Bet Tzedek Legal Services for managing the Holocaust Survivors Justice Network in New York.
 In 2006, she received the O’Melveny & Myers Values Award, an award founded by Warren Christopher that is given to two of the firm’s associates/counsel who exemplify the firm’s values of excellence, leadership, and citizenship.